 - A selection of beer and beer-battered onion rings at The Ball Park Cafe.
 The onion rings come out hot and fresh!

 - Cinnamon Roasted Almonds are a perfect snack and available at the International Bazaar.
 There’s a coupon for them in the Blue Ribbon Bargain Book.

 - Green Tea Slushie at Cloud Forest Coffee.
 They also have 4 different fruit flavor shots you can add for an extra 50 cents.

-- Veggie Samosas (with the tomato chutney instead of the aioli) and the Indi Frites at Hot Indian Foods, located at the Midtown Global Market stall for the second half of the fair.
+- The Indi Frites at Hot Indian Foods, located at the Midtown Global Market stall for the second half of the fair.